java-wanted/jupik/10-io/IO.md

 - Append each name into a file

 - After the word exit, read the file and print date onto a terminal

+### Random Access Files

+There are types to handle data as byte streams:

+- InputStream and OutputStream - abstract types to handle bytes

+- FileInputStream and FileOutputStream - to handle files

+- BufferedInputStream and BufferedOutputStream - to buffer bytes of such streams

+There are type to handle data as character streams:

+- Reader and Writer - abstract types to handle characters

+- FileReader and FileWriter - to handle files

+- BufferedReader and BufferedWriter - to buffer characters of such streams

+- InputStreamReader and OutputStreamWriter - to handle byte streams as character streams

+There is a type RandomAccessFiles to handle a file like an array of bytes.
+In such a way, the file could be opened for reading or for reading and writing.

+Solve the following VFS page problem:

+- Create a text of a great size.

+- Write a program that requests a number of a page of a document and outputs this page onto a terminal

+  Consider that a page takes 300 bytes within the file.

+- Or terminates if the word exit entered